mrsobakin/dpimyass/README.md

 ## Why? 🤔

 I made this proxy to restore the wireguard functionality in places where it was blocked.
 DPIMyAss is way simpler than the other solutions like, say, shadowsocks, and it does not require messing with the ip interfaces to get it running.
-All you have to do to set it up with wireguard is run this proxy on both your server and client, and change the endpoint to local proxy address in your wireguard config.
+All you have to do to set it up with wireguard is run this proxy on both your server and client, and change the endpoint to local proxy address in your wireguard config (Also you might have to do [this](#wireguard-specific-solution)).

 DPIMyAss also does not create any additional overhead on the network.
 The forwarded packets stay the exact same size they were, and no new packets are created.